RobertPierrard/showcase/README.md

 For my code, I hope you find it well organized and that it shows proficiency in various CS concepts.

-Note: Two of the folder in this repository are incomplete becuase they show my ongoing research.
-However, they are still indicative of my work.
-They are the labBagheri and labShengquan folders.
+Note: Two of the folder in this repository are incomplete becuase they show my ongoing research, which is incomplete.
+Both folders are still indicative of my work, they are the labBagheri and labShengquan folders.

 Best Regards,